Qumulo/qumulo-tech-content/source/tutorials/analytics-by-client/activity-by-client.md

 ---
-title: Analytics Activity By Client
+title: Analytics activity by client
 url: analytics-by-client
 ---
-# Analytics Activity By Client
+# Analytics activity by client

 Analytics lets you see which clients are most active in terms of throughput and IOPS.